artemlevinh/Adcanced-Machine-Learning-Models-Applied-to-COVID-Diagnosing/README.md

 Deployment: If applicable, explore options for deploying your trained models in real-world healthcare settings.
 Consider factors such as data privacy, model interpretability, and regulatory requirements.

+## References

+[1] David L. Smith, John-Paul Grenier, Catherine Batte, and Bradley Spieler.
+A Characteristic Chest Radiographic Pattern in the Setting of the COVID-19 Pandemic.
+Radiology: Cardiothoracic Imaging 2020 2:5.

 Contributors
 Nicolas Choong (ndc2140@columbia.com)
 Qiankun Li (ql2510@columbia.edu)